adithyack1995/book-store-online/README.md

 ## Installation ⚒️

-   Clone he project by using git clone url
+   Clone the project by using git clone url

 1. Open the terminal in your root directory.